portugal-online/uair-sat-hardware/README.md

 Its hybrid terrestrial and satellite communication capability enables reliable data transmission even in **remote, off-grid** environments.

 It stands as a versatile foundation for long-life IoT nodes requiring **resilience**, **low power**, and **connectivity beyond terrestrial networks**.

+---

+## Copyright & Licence
+© 2025 Portugal Online & Antonio Alves – all rights reserved.
+Unless otherwise stated, you are hereby granted permission to use, study, modify and distribute the source files, design files and documentation for the uAir-Sat hardware under the terms of the CERN-OHL-P-2.0 licence.
+You must retain all copyright notices, acknowledgement of the original author, and a reference to this licence in any copy or derivative that you convey.
+The design is provided “as-is”, without warranty of any kind, and the original author disclaims any liability for how the design may be used or for any resulting product.

+If you choose to manufacture, assemble or convey a product based on this design (or a derivative thereof), you remain responsible for ensuring compliance with applicable laws (including export control, radio-frequency, safety certification) and you must not imply endorsement by the original author or use the original author’s name or trademarks without explicit permission.
+Any modifications you make must be documented and attributed, and the licence text must remain included.
+By doing so you accept the terms of the CERN-OHL-P-2.0 licence worldwide and in perpetuity.